tsgates/arch-wiki-markdown/wiki/PCManFM.md

     "/usr/bin/xvkbd -text '\[Alt_L]\[Right]'"
      b:9

-Actual button codes can be obtained with package xorg-xev
+Actual button codes can be obtained with package xorg-xev.

-Add
+Add:

     xbindkeys &

 to your ~/.xinitrc to execute xbindkeys on log-in.

-> One click for open folders and files

-Open PCManFM in file explorer mode, and go to: Edit > Preferences and in geral > behavior select Open files with a simple click

-this option work in the pcmanfm --desktop too

-> --desktop parameter not working / crashing X-server
+> --desktop parameter not working or crashing X-server

-Make sure you have ownership and write permissions on ~/.config/pcmanfm
+Make sure you have ownership and write permissions on ~/.config/pcmanfm.

 Setting the wallpaper either by using the --desktop-pref parameter or editing ~/.config/pcmanfm/default/pcmanfm.config solves the problem.